Pratik261201/NavicGSM-Config-Tool-/navic_receiver/README.md

-Great!
-Here's a **complete `README.md`** file for your `navic_receiver` folder that documents your Python code for receiving and identifying NavIC signals from a GNSS module.
+ `navic_receiver` folder that documents your Python code for receiving and identifying NavIC signals from a GNSS module.

 ---